 Comparison

-VidNotes and Rev both deliver accurate video transcription, but their pricing models and feature sets target different users.
-Rev is one of the oldest names in transcription, offering both AI-powered and human transcription on a per-minute pricing model.
-Its AI transcription costs $0.25 per minute and human transcription runs $1.99 per minute, making it ideal for occasional, high-accuracy jobs.
-Rev also offers subscription plans (Essentials and Pro) with bulk minute allowances and AI summaries.
-VidNotes takes a simpler subscription approach at $9.99/mo or $49.99/yr with unlimited AI features: transcription plus summaries, flashcards, action items, and AI chat.
-VidNotes is available on iOS, web (app.vidnotes.app), and as a Chrome extension, with Android coming soon.
+VidNotes and Rev both deliver accurate video transcription, but their pricing models and feature sets aim at different users.
+Rev is one of the oldest names in transcription.
+It offers both AI-powered and human transcription on a per-minute model.
+AI transcription is $0.25 per minute and human transcription runs $1.99 per minute, which makes it a good fit for occasional, high-accuracy jobs.
+Rev also has subscription plans (Essentials and Pro) with bulk minute allowances and AI summaries.
+VidNotes takes a simpler subscription approach at $9.99/mo or $49.99/yr with unlimited AI features.
+That's transcription plus summaries, flashcards, action items, and AI chat.
+It's on iOS, web (app.vidnotes.app), and as a Chrome extension, with Android on Google Play.
 If you transcribe sporadically and need human-level accuracy for legal or medical content, Rev is built for that.
-If you transcribe regularly and want deeper AI-powered insights like flashcards and cited AI chat, VidNotes delivers more value per dollar.
+If you transcribe regularly and want deeper AI insights like flashcards and cited chat, VidNotes gives you more value per dollar.

 | Feature | VidNotes | Rev |